thinktandem/thinktandem.io/src/content/articles/lando-headless-pt-2.md

 ```

 To see all the available options you can read the URL in the comment.
 For our
-purposes we'll turn on debugging with the caveat that our `APP_ENV` is not production.
+purposes, we'll turn on debugging with the caveat that our `APP_ENV` is not production.

 *** Configure `baseURL` ***

-Also in the `nuxt.config.js` file we will add in `env` code block to configure
+Also in the `nuxt.config.js` file, we will add in `env` code block to configure
 the `baseURL` telling axios where to make the API calls to Contenta.
 At the
-bottom of the file after the `buid` section add the following lines:
+bottom of the file after the `build` section add the following lines:

 ```js
   env: {